AI-team-UoA/JedAI-spatial/README.md

 We describe each module in more detail in the following.

-For more details, please refer to the technical report [Three-dimensional Geospatial Interlinking with JedAI-spatial](https://www.sciencedirect.com/science/article/pii/S1570826824000039?via%3Dihub), which is also available as a [technical report](https://arxiv.org/pdf/2205.01905.pdf).
+For more details, please refer to the paper [Three-dimensional Geospatial Interlinking with JedAI-spatial](https://www.sciencedirect.com/science/article/pii/S1570826824000039?via%3Dihub), which is also available as a [technical report](https://arxiv.org/pdf/2205.01905.pdf).

 # 1. Serial Processing